dbrennand/dbrennand.github.io/content/blog/:cloudflare-ddns.md

 module.exports = config;
 ```

-As the configuration file has changed to a JavaScript file, the docker run command used before is slightly different: `docker run --name cloudflare-ddns -d -v ./config.js:/app/config.js joshava/cloudflare-ddns`
+As the configuration file has changed from YAML to JavaScript, the docker run command used before is slightly different: `docker run --name cloudflare-ddns -d -v ./config.js:/app/config.js joshava/cloudflare-ddns`

 Once running, you should see messages appearing in the Discord channel when a DNS record update occurs!